 A 7.7-kilometer (4.8-mile) trek from the Bear Valley trailhead brings hikers to a large eucalyptus at the site of a former ranch above this quiet, secluded beach.
 The trail leading from the Coast Trail down to Kelham Beach was repaired during the summer of 2009 and is now open.
 The beach access trail was washed out a number of years ago during a winter storm.
 Visitors should use caution when visiting this beach.
 High tides frequently cover much of the beach.
 Trail Closure Notice: The Coast Trail north of its junction with Kelham Beach is closed until further notice.

-While Limantour Beach is open to visitors, all areas above the vegetation line from Limantour Beach's southern parking lot to Wildcat Campground are closed to all access until further notice due to the Woodward Fire.
+While Limantour Beach is open to visitors, all areas above the beach's vegetation line from Coast Campground to Kelham Beach Trail are closed to all access until further notice due to the Woodward Fire.
 Stay on the beach if you walk south beyond Coast Campground.

 A long, narrow spit of sand, bound between Drakes Bay and an estuary, is a bountiful wildlife area.
 Scores of shorebirds feed in the wetlands and along the beaches during the fall.
 Ducks abound in winter.
 Harbor seals are often seen bobbing offshore in the gentle waves or basking in the sun's warmth.
 Mother gray whales guide their calves along the shoreline during the spring.
 Dogs are allowed on a 1.8-meter (6-foot) leash on the southeast end of this beach.
 Dogs are not permitted to the northwest as this area is protected habitat for harbor seals and the threatened western snowy plover.